onlyafly/number-headings-obsidian/README.md

 ## Version History

+### 1.11.0 (Jan 1, 2023)

+* Fixed bug where table of contents would cause Obsidian to freeze if there is no other headings.
+See <https://github.com/onlyafly/number-headings-obsidian/issues/37>.

 ### 1.10.1 (Dec 31, 2022)

 * Fixed bug where a separator like " -" (space before a dash) would cause a loop during header updates.
 See <https://github.com/onlyafly/number-headings-obsidian/issues/36>.